typst/typst/tests/typ/compiler/ops-prec.typ

 ---
 // Assignment binds stronger than boolean operations.
-// Error: 2:2-2:7 cannot mutate a temporary value
+// Error: 2:3-2:8 cannot mutate a temporary value
 #let x = false
-{not x = "a"}
+#{not x = "a"}

+---
+// Precedence doesn't matter for chained unary operators.
+// Error: 3-12 cannot apply '-' to boolean
+#{-not true}

 ---
 // Parentheses override precedence.